-Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding Support to the MPO a and its 3C Process Support to the MPO and its Committees 9120 \$234,640 Continued support to the meetings and activities of the MPO board and its committees.
-Work entailed: Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings Hosted approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performed the associated tasks and pre- and post-meeting logistics Conducted activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners \$152,740 \$65,460 \$218,200 Tasks year t specif Gene • H s t • C P • C Regional Transportation Advisory Council (Advisory Council) Support 9320 \$46,790 Continued support to the Advisory Council.
-Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including: Preparing and distributing informational materials, including documents posted on the MPO's website and via email Conducting meeting site selection and logistics planning Setting up audio/visual equipment for meetings Attending and recording meetings Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes \$31,190 \$13,360 \$44,550 • H a P n • C r c v t P c ks and work products generally remain the same from r to year, with variations to the level of effort based on the cific requests by the MPO and state and federal partners. merally, the expected effort includes:
+Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding FFY 2020 Planned Work Progress and Products Support to the MPO and its 3C Process Support to the MPO and its Committees 9120 \$234,640 Continued support to the meetings and activities of the MPO board and its committees.
+Work entailed: • Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions • Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings • Hosted approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performed the associated tasks and pre- and post-meeting logistics • Conducted activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners \$152,740 \$65,460 \$218,200 Tasks and work products generally remain the same from year to year, with variations to the level of effort based on the specific requests by the MPO and state and federal partners.
+Generally, the expected effort includes: • Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics • Coordinating 3C planning and programming activities and programs • Coordinating with state and federal partners • Coordinating with neighboring MPOs Regional Transportation Advisory Council (Advisory Council) Support 9320 \$46,790 Continued support to the Advisory Council.
+Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including: • Preparing and distributing informational materials, including documents posted on the MPO's website and via email • Conducting meeting site selection and logistics planning • Setting up audio/visual equipment for meetings • Attending and recording meetings • Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes \$31,190 \$13,360 \$44,550 Hosting approximately I I Advisory Council meetings and several subcommittee meetings, as needed, and performing associated support tasks and pre- and post-meeting logistics Conducting targeted outreach efforts to seek representation on the Advisory Council from organizations representing people with disabilities, people with low incomes, people who identify as a race other than white and/or who identify as Hispanic or Latino/a/x, people with limited English proficiency, young people, and older adults